MicrosoftDocs/windows-itpro-docs/education/windows/change-home-to-edu.md

 ## User Notifications

 Users aren't notified their device has been or will be upgraded to Windows Education when using MDM.
 It's the responsibility of the institution to notify their users.
-Instituions should notify their users that MDM will initiate an upgrade to Windows Education and this will give the institution extra capabilities, such as installing applications.
+Institutions should notify their users that MDM will initiate an upgrade to Windows Education and this upgrade will give the institution extra capabilities, such as installing applications.

 Device users can disconnect MDM in the Settings app to prevent further actions from being taken on their personal device.
 For instructions on disconnecting from MDM, see [Remove your Windows device from management](/mem/intune/user-help/unenroll-your-device-from-intune-windows).